h2oai/h2ogpt/FINETUNE.md

 Make sure you have followed the [native installation instructions](INSTALL.md).

+### Fine-tuning vs Pre-training

+- Pre-training (typically on TBs of data) gives the LLM the ability to master one or many languages.
+Pre-training usually takes weeks or months on dozens of hundreds of GPUs.
+The most common concern is underfitting and cost.
+- Fine-tuning (typically on MBs or GBs of data) makes a model more familiar with a specific style of prompting, which generally leads to improved outcomes for this one specific case.
+The most common concern is overfitting.
+Fine-tuning usually takes hours or days on a few GPUs.

 ### Dataset format

 In general, LLMs take plain text (ordered list of tokens) as input and generate plain text as output.